Best 5 Year Fixed Mortgage Rates

 - Want to lock in their interest cost for a long time, and want to cheapest way to do that

 - Prefer a payment that doesn’t change for several years

-- Have no plans to increase or refinance their mortgage before five years is up.
+- Have no plans to increase, refinance or pay off their mortgage before five years is up.

 5-year Fixed Rate Disadvantages